 Four countries, three languages, and one (very) delayed flight later and we are back home.
-Everything from our trip was such a learning experience and I would not have changed anything about it.
+Everything from our trip to Europe was such a learning experience and I would not have changed anything about it.

 I am so excited to share with everyone details about our trip so that it can help you plan your next one.